 About the program

-The Bachelor of International Relations aims to prepare students for a career in a globalised economy.
-Global and regional interdependence means that no nation – least of all Australia – is unaffected by developments beyond its borders.
-National survival is now based on international orientation; businesses, governments and organisations need people equipped not only with relevant professional skills but also with competencies in international relations.
+The Bachelor of International Relations prepares you for fascinating careers in a globalising world.
+Global and regional interdependence means that no state is unaffected by developments beyond its borders.
+Prosperity and security are based on international orientations.
+Businesses, governments, and organisations need people equipped with relevant professional skills and competencies in International Relations.
 Show more

 |Duration||10 semesters (3 years 4 months)|

 |Program type||Bachelors Degree|